wakeupnemo/polymarket-research/ROADMAP.md

 - residual diagnostic report,
 - keep / kill recommendation.

-### Success
+### Notes
-- the direction becomes evidence-backed rather than speculative.
+- This remains a valid later branch,
+- but it is not the next implementation priority while maker-first microstructure remains the lead path.

 ---

 ## Current Week-1 / Week-2 Split

 ## Week 1
-Must-have:
+### Status
+**Mostly completed**

+Must-have completed:
 - metadata tables,
 - raw books collector,
 - books state builder,
-- data-quality diagnostics,
+- feature-input freeze,
-- first feature layer.
+- first stable feature layer,

-Nice-to-have:
-- first tradability report,
-- first maker-markout scaffold.
+- first diagnostics layer.

+Remaining from the spirit of week 1:
+- convert diagnostics output into explicit gating / triage decisions.

 ## Week 2
+### Status
+**Current focus**

 Must-have:
+- diagnostics interpretation and gating rules,
 - tradability report,
 - narrowed research universe,
-- first conservative maker-markout run,
+- first conservative maker-markout scaffold.
-- first go / no-go memo on maker-first.

 Nice-to-have:
+- first go / no-go memo on maker-first,
-- cheap stale-anchor test,
+- cheap stale-anchor test if current data quality is strong enough,
-- minimal crypto fair-value alignment,
-- event enrichment if it becomes necessary.
+- event enrichment only if it becomes necessary.

 ---

+## Next 3 Highest-Priority Tasks

+1. **Finalize repo hygiene and branch sync**
+   - remove Python cache junk,
+   - make intentional artifact/versioning decisions,
+   - rebase local `main` before push.

+2. **Turn diagnostics into explicit gating rules**
+   - decide how stale rows, repeated hashes, and market-quality score affect keep / exclude decisions.

+3. **Produce the first tradability / active-universe report**
+   - rank markets by practical research quality,
+   - define the first active universe for maker-markout work.

+---

 ## Immediate Next Tasks

-1. Build the first **state-derived feature computation layer**.
-2. Build the first **data-quality diagnostics** on the current state output.
+1. Clean repo hygiene on the Debian server and sync local `main`.
+2. Interpret the current diagnostics outputs and define first exclusion / gating rules.
-3. Build the first **tradability report** and define a narrower active universe.
+3. Build the first tradability report and active research-universe definition.
-4. Build the first **maker markout experiment scaffold**.
+4. Start the first conservative maker-markout scaffold on the narrowed universe.

-That is the highest-information next sequence.
+That is now the highest-information next sequence.

 ---

 ## Success Criteria for the Next Milestone

 The next milestone is successful if:
-- the current polling-based state layer survives basic integrity checks,
+- the current diagnostics layer produces explicit keep / exclude rules,
 - the project can rank markets by tradability,
-- the first feature layer is stable and interpretable,
+- a narrower active universe is defined clearly,
-- and the first maker-markout study can be run without obviously dishonest assumptions.
+- and the first maker-markout scaffold can be run on that universe without obviously dishonest assumptions.

-If those conditions fail, the project should repair data and state quality before building more research logic.
+If those conditions fail, the project should repair data quality / collection cadence / diagnostics logic before building more research logic.

 ---